Alfran007/Computer-Graphics/README.md

 # Computer-Graphics

-## Implementaion of the following basic Computer-Graphics Algorithms in C
+## Implementation of the following basic Computer-Graphics Algorithms

 ````
 1) Boundary Fill